erizov/Professor/semester_15/lecture_108_graph_databases_advanced/graph_traversal/README.md

 ### Debugging

 7. What are the most common mistakes when implementing Graph Traversal?
-8. How would you test your Graph Traversal implementation?
+8. How would you test your Graph Traversal deployment?

-**Scoring**: If you can answer 6+ questions confidently, you've mastered this algorithm!
+**Scoring**: If you can answer 6+ questions confidently, you've mastered this atechnique

 ## Algorithm Visualization